 The authority of township government is limited to those specific duties delegated by state law.
 Many services commonly associated with local government are under the legal jurisdiction of the county and state government.
 Although they do not have direct legal authority over these services, Mifflin Township officials can act as community liaisons, bringing local problems to the attention of leadership within other government agencies, and assisting with facilitating solutions.

-Regular Township Trustee meetings are held at 3:30 p.m. on the third Tuesday of each month in the township meeting hall, 155 Olde Ridenour Rd.
-Special and staff meetings are held at 9 a.m. on the first Monday of the month, in the same location.
+Regular Township Trustee meetings are held at 3:30 p.m. on the third Tuesday of each month in the township meeting hall, 400 W. Johnstown Rd., Suite 200, Gahanna, OH 43230.
+Special and staff meetings are held at 10 a.m. on the first Monday of the month, in the same location.
 Special meetings are held as needed.

 The office hours are 8 a.m. to 4:30 p.m., Monday through Friday, excluding holidays.
-Please see our holiday schedule for a list of dates the office will be closed.
+Please see our holiday schedule for a list of dates the office will be closed or trustee meetings cancelled or rescheduled due to a holiday.

 Mifflin Township Administrative Offices